petrsimunek/nfc-reader/README.md

   - ESC
   - ENTER

+## Case

+Case can be printed on any 3D printer.
+There is no tricky part.
+Place the casing the text facing down on the heatbed.

+Parameters for print:

+- PLA (or any material) < tested on PLA
+- no supports
+- heating based on the material - default

+For multicolor printing enable filament change in your slicer after the first layer.

 ## Troubleshooting

 Basic debug can be done through serial console.
 Use serial monitor in arduino IDE, or putty.